Safety is focus of new protected bicycle path

 “Our community is constantly seeking safe, sustainable transportation options and the new area housing developments will increase the demand,” said East Lansing Mayor Mark Meadows.
 “This is the perfect time to try something brand new and a first for mid-Michigan.”

 The Bogue Street protected bicycle path will be open through October.
 If the safety improves and results of public feedback are positive, the dedicated bicycle path may become permanent next year.
+Feedback can be given via the All University Traffic and Transportation Committee or via a challenge on MSU Ideas.

 Already designated a silver-level Bike Friendly University by the League of American Bicyclists, MSU offers 20.5 miles of on-street bicycle lanes, two secure bike parking facilities and eight do-it-yourself repair and air stations.
 The university also hosts a bike shop in Bessey Hall that sells, rents and repairs bicycles.